infinite-table/infinite-react/www/pages/docs/latest/learn/grouping-and-pivoting/pivoting.page.md

 ## Server-side pivoting

 By default, pivoting is client side.
-However, if you specify <DataSourcePropLink name="fullLazyLoad" code>DataSource.fullLazyLoad=true</DataSourcePropLink> and provide a function that returns a promise for the <DataSourcePropLink name="data" code>DataSource.data</DataSourcePropLink> prop, the table will use server-pivoted data.
+However, if you specify <DataSourcePropLink name="lazyLoad" code>DataSource.lazyLoad</DataSourcePropLink> and provide a function that returns a promise for the <DataSourcePropLink name="data" code>DataSource.data</DataSourcePropLink> prop, the table will use server-pivoted data.

 In the example below, let's assume the following practical scenario, with the data-type being a `Developer{country, stack, preferredLanguage, canDesign, age, salary}`.